 EDF Renewables has engaged involved and interested agencies, municipalities, utilities, host landowners, and other potential stakeholders on many solar and wind projects throughout North America.
 EDF Renewables intends on using this prior experience to facilitate meaningful stakeholder interaction through the Article 10 review process for the Moraine Solar Energy Center.
-In addition to the engagement activities that have already taken place, the Applicant will continue pre-application activities to encourage stakeholder participation as set forth in the Agency/Municipality Consultations and Stakeholder Participation table included in Exhibit B of this PIP.
+In addition to the engagement activities that have already taken place, the Applicant will continue pre-application activities to encourage stakeholder participation as set forth in the Agency/Municipality Consultations and Stakeholder Participation table included in Exhibit B of this PIP Plan.
 The Record of Activity (Exhibit C) will be regularly updated as consultations and stakeholder participation activities take place, and additional means of engagement are identified (as necessary).
+In addition, concerns and questions raised by the public, and the Applicant's response to these issues will be documented in Exhibit C, as well as the PSS and the Article 10 Application (Exhibit 2).
 Exhibit D provides general guidance for public participation in the Article 10 process.